OisinMoran/ShortestSearch/README.md

 ---

 **Note:** Google's search results are location dependent, therefore:
-* for a given URL, the shortest phrase will not necessarily be the same for everyone
+* For a given URL, the shortest phrase will not necessarily be the same for everyone
-* a given phrase may not return the intended URL as the first search result for everyone
+* A given phrase may not return the intended URL as the first search result for everyone